 This student loan is helping students who can not afford a university education.
 The program enables eligible students to defer tuition fees from a Commonwealth Supported Place.

-Learn about HECS in Australia, who can apply for it, and its application procedure.
+Learn about HECS in Australia, who can apply for it, eligibility criteria, how it works, and its application procedure.

 1. What Is HECS?